GuiBo79/CarND-Vehicle-Detection/writeup.md

 ![alt text][image2]

-Finally , after some experiments, I decided tu use the same parameters as described in the example above.
+Finally , after some experiments, I decided to use the same parameters as described in the example above.

-### 2. Trainning the classifier SVM and extract_features() Function
+### 2. Training the classifier SVM and extract_features() Function

-I trainned a linear SVM using the GRidSearch to reach the best tunning.
+I trained a linear SVM using the GRidSearch to reach the best tunning.
 The code is located in the 4th cell of the jupyter notebook.

     Using: 9 orientations 8 pixels per cell and 2 cells per block Feature vector length: 8460